hsec-1/cybersecurity-portfolio/Network Security/network-segmentation-dns-vpn-apr-26.md

 ## Overview

 Redesigned a home network around tiered segmentation, per-device DNS visibility and per-network VPN routing.
 Built on top of an earlier DNS filtering project (see below), this work extends the network's security posture from DNS filtering alone to a layered architecture with explicit trust zones, network-level VPN routing for specific device classes, and per-device DNS monitoring.
+The focus on IoT segmentation was informed by a prior real-world compromise of an IoT device on my network, which highlighted the risk of lateral movement in a flat network.

 ## Background